The Matrix: Box office

 The Matrix grossed $27.8 million during its opening weekend, as well as earning $37.4 million in its first five days.
 It surpassed Lost in Space and Indecent Proposal simultaneously for having the biggest April and Easter opening weekends.
-The film also had the second-highest opening weekend for a spring starter film, trailing behind Liar Liar.
+The film also had the second-highest opening weekend for a spring starter film, trailing only behind Liar Liar.
 Three years later in 2002, The Matrixs records for having the largest April and Easter opening weekends would be taken by The Scorpion King and Panic Room respectively.
 Upon its opening, it had the highest opening weekend of any 1999 film until that point, easily topping Payback.
 Additionally, this was the biggest opening weekend for a Keanu Reeves film since Speed in 1994.
 It would go on to rank number one at the box office during its first weekend, beating out Forces of Nature, 10 Things I Hate About You, The Out-of-Towners, Analyze This and EDtv.
 The film would remain at the top of the box office for two weeks until it was overtaken by Life.
 During its fourth weekend, The Matrix briefly returned to the number one spot.
 The following week, the film would be displaced by Entrapment.

 In the UK, The Matrix earned $4.9 million in its first three days, ranking it as the third-highest opening weekend for a Warner Bros. film, behind Batman Forever and Batman & Robin, while also delivering the third-highest opening weekend of the year, after A Bug's Life and Notting Hill.
 The film grossed $1.8 million in Taiwan, making the third-highest opening there, behind Armageddon and The Lost World: Jurassic Park.
 Additionally, it managed to surpass Lethal Weapon 4 for having the market's highest opening for Warner Bros.
 It also surpassed Eraser to secure the distributor's highest opening weekend in Germany, collecting $592,000.

 In its original run, the film earned $171,479,930 (37.0%) in the United States and Canada and $292,037,453 (63.0%) in other countries, for a worldwide total of $463,517,383.
 In North America, it went on to become the fifth highest-grossing film of 1999 and the highest-grossing R-rated film of that year.
 Worldwide, it was the fourth-highest-grossing film of the year, after Star Wars: Episode I – The Phantom Menace, The Sixth Sense and Toy Story 2.
 The Matrix became the second-highest-grossing Warner Bros. film of all time, behind Twister.
 Overall, it was the third-highest-grossing R-rated film at the time, just after Saving Private Ryan and Terminator 2: Judgment Day.
 Following re-releases, the worldwide gross of the film is $466,621,824.
 In 2012, it was placed 122nd on the list of highest-grossing films of all time, and the second-highest-grossing film in the Matrix franchise after The Matrix Reloaded ($742.1 million).